< Back to Education Programs

 - Regional and state competitions do not count as practice.

 - Each participant must shoot at least 25 targets at each practice.

 - Each team must register with the AYSSP state coordinator.

 A shoot is a competition between at least two teams.
 A regional meet is a competition among shooting squads from a geographic area that are trying to qualify for the state championship.

 Only registered AYSSP participants are allowed to compete and practice.
-All teams must be registered by March 1 and squadded by April 1.
+All teams must be registered by March 1.
 Only coaches may register teams.
 Click on the link below to register.